 “No, it’s not you.
 I just got a text from Saint Mary’s.
 You know I’m on-call today.
 I have to go to the hospital.”
 She stood and picked up her purse.
 “Goodbye, Dan.
 Take care of Faith and Jay.
 Make Faith text me when she’s able.
 I want to know how she feels.
 If she can’t read within the hour, call an ambulance and I’ll try to be on it.”

 Dan watched Beatrice shut the door behind her.
 He gathered the empty glasses of orange-juice and carried them to the kitchenette to wash them.
-Through the window the 1:00 Bluebird Line struck Beatrice and smeared her across the intersection.
+Through the window he saw the 1:00 Bluebird Line strike Beatrice and smear her across the intersection.